Thoughts on Pesach 5782

 When one searches for chametz on the night of the fourteenth or the day of the fourteenth [of the month of Nissan] or in the middle of the festival, he should recite the blessing before he begins to search: Blessed are You, Lord our God, King of the Universe, who has sanctified us with His commandments and has commanded us about destruction of chametz.
 And he searches and seeks [it] in all of the places into which we introduce chametz, as we have explained.
 (Maimonides, Mishneh Torah, Leavened and Unleavened Bread 3:6)

-And he searches and seeks [it] in all of the places into which we introduce chametz…– such a search can be very time consuming or actually never ending, if someone treats this matter very meticulously.
+– such a search can be very time consuming or actually never ending, if someone treats this matter very meticulously.
 So we don’t become obsessed over this, the Rabbis decided that there must be a rule limiting the practice of searching and getting rid of the chametz:

 And when he finishes searching – if he searched on the night of the fourteenth or on the day of the fourteenth [Nissan] before the sixth hour, he must nullify all of the chametz that remained in his possession and that he does not see.
 And he should say, “All the chametz that is in my possession that I have not seen – behold it is like dust.”
 (Maimonides, Mishneh Torah, Leavened and Unleavened Bread 3:7)